 I grew up in Mississippi- the middle of three brothers and an 8th generation Mississippian.
-Our family has long had ties to the woods: my grandfather owned a lumber mill in southwest Mississippi, and he built his home from wood produced at his mill.
+Our family has long had ties to the woods: my grandfather owned a lumber mill in the small town of Roxie Mississippi, and he built his home from wood produced at his mill.
 My great-grandfather also owned a mill.

 After working for the US forest service in Colorado and Montana during college, I moved to Seattle, WA and worked as a carpenter and a craftsman.